 Research and development (R&D) risks

 The KION Group’s market success and business performance depend to a large extent on its ability to tailor its portfolio to the specific needs of the various industries in which its customers operate.
 Key to this is the integration of the hardware (industrial trucks and automation solutions), software (from control center to vehicle control), and services (from repair to financing) into a single offering.
 The Group therefore needs to continually develop products that meet customer expectations and comply with changing regulatory and technological requirements.
 To this end, the KION Group must anticipate customers’ needs and changing market conditions and has to quickly bring new products to market.
-If the Company does not succeed in doing this, its technological and competitive position could be compromised in the long term.
+If the Company fails to do this, its technological and competitive position could be compromised in the long term.

 The innovations developed by the KION Group are comprehensively protected by intellectual property rights, in particular patents.
 Nevertheless, there is always the possibility that products or product components will be imitated.
 There is also a risk that patent applications will not be successful.
 The KION Group mitigates research and development risks by focusing firmly on customer benefit in its development of products and solutions.
 Customer needs are incorporated into the development process on an ongoing basis by ensuring close collaboration between sales and development units and taking account of all region-specific requirements.
 Potential research and development risks are also reduced by carefully managing projects and processes.

 Disrupted supply chains and the resulting reduction in the availability of parts and materials is being further exacerbated by the ongoing war in Ukraine.
 Uncertainty related to coronavirus, particularly in China, could also lead to further risks on the procurement side.
 Bottlenecks in suppliers’ capacity could lead to backlogs in the supply of further raw materials and components to the KION Group at any time.
-Furthermore, the KION Group obtains some of its key components from a limited number of core suppliers.
+The KION Group obtains some of its key components from a limited number of core suppliers.
 Key components in the Industrial Trucks & Services segment include internal combustion engines, tires, and high-performance forged and electronic parts.
 The resulting backlogs and shortages can lead to temporary decreases in revenue and liquidity as well as to inefficiencies in production.

 Production risks are largely caused by quality problems, possible disruptions to operational procedures, or production downtime at individual sites.
 They can also materialize as secondary risks resulting from the aforementioned procurement risks.
-The risk of business process disruptions and production outages at individual sites as a result of the pandemic declined sharply again in 2021 and is viewed as moderate for 2022 too.
-This is also reflected in the KION Group’s expectation of a reduced probability of occurrence for such risk compared with 2021.
+The risk level in respect of business process disruptions and production outages at individual sites, which had temporarily increased as a result of the coronavirus pandemic, is viewed as moderate for 2023, with a low probability of occurrence for such risk.
 In view of the vaccination rate now achieved and the comprehensive hygiene and contact tracing measures put in place, significant chains of infection within the workforce continue to be seen as fairly unlikely.
-No production departments or entire sites needed to be closed in 2021.
+Once again, no production departments or entire sites needed to be closed in the reporting year.

 The KION Group’s closely integrated manufacturing network presents a heightened risk to its ability to deliver goods on time.
 There is also a risk that structural measures and reorganization projects will not be implemented owing to ramp-up difficulties, disruption of production, or strikes.
 Delays in delivery or a rise in the number of complaints could harm the KION Group’s standing with its customers and, as a result, could harm its financial situation.

 Contractual provisions and comprehensive project management are important elements of reorganization projects because they help to minimize this risk.
-The KION Group also carries out preventive maintenance, implements fire protection measures, trains its staff, and builds a pool of external suppliers.
+The KION Group also carries out preventive maintenance, implements fire protection measures, and trains its staff.
 The Company has taken out a commercially appropriate level of insurance to limit the risk of potential losses.
 Quality assurance is a high priority throughout the value chain and reduces possible quality-related risks arising from the products and services provided.
 The KION Group mitigates its quality-related risks significantly by applying rigorous quality standards to its development activities, conducting stringent controls throughout the process chain, and maintaining close contact with customers and suppliers.

 Risks arising from customer project business

 The potential risks that may arise in the project realization phase are monitored in every individual project using detailed continuous reviews based on the individual items of work that make up the project.
 This enables corrective measures to be taken at an early stage and thus keeps risks under control.
 In the customer project business, the aforementioned disruptions to the supply of components mainly manifest themselves in the form of isolated project delays and increased expenditure on project realization, but they can also affect procurement.
 Given that the situation with regard to product availability remains very difficult worldwide and affects multiple sectors, the KION Group expects the level of risks from the project business to remain at a moderate level in 2023.
 This is after factoring in the risk-mitigating effects of the measures that have been taken.

 The main sales risks – besides a drop in demand caused by market conditions – result from dependence on individual customers and sectors.
-Thanks to the greatly improved macroeconomic environment, the risk that customers will cancel or postpone orders declined again in the year under review.
-Once again, there were no significant cancellations or major problems resulting from other changes to orders in 2021.
-The level of sales risk and the probability of occurrence for such risk are therefore both regarded as lower for 2022 than for 2021.
-However, the KION Group is continuing to engage in dialog with its customers and is closely monitoring the further course of the coronavirus pandemic and its fallout.
+Despite the expected downturn in the macroeconomic environment, the risk that customers will cancel or postpone orders has not, in the assessment of the KION Group, significantly increased.
+Once again, there were no significant cancellations or problems resulting from other changes to orders in 2022.
+The risk level and probability of occurrence for sales risk are therefore both regarded as low for 2023, as was also the case in 2022.
+However, the KION Group is continuing to engage in dialog with its customers and is closely monitoring the geopolitical and market-related risks and their potential consequences.

 Because of its customer project business, the Supply Chain Solutions segment generally has a greater dependence on individual sectors and individual customers than the Industrial Trucks & Services segment, which is not dependent on individual customers.
 The KION Group’s presence in various customer industries and segments helped to minimize the overall risk.